freezy/dmd-extensions/README.md

 # DMD Extensions

-*Features for DMD owners that aren't officially supported*
+*Features for DMD owners\* that aren't officially supported*

 Real DMDs for virtual pinball cabinets are pretty cool but they need to be supported by the software running the games.
 This is an attempt to fill some gaps.

+\* And even if you don't have a real DMD, there's awesome stuff too!

 ## Supported Displays